mark-lester/cardano/README.md

 -R - turn reverse searching off, default is to search backwards and forwards
 ``````
 ## Verbage
-cardano.js will search for any occurrence of any word from an input list, which can be the entire English dictionary if you want,
+cardano.js will search for any occurrence of any word from an input list,
-and a definition file of all instances of all the rabus shapes you have defined and suspect, separated by blank lines.
-The rabus file might look like
+and a definition file of all instances of all the rabus shapes you have defined and suspect.
+The input vocabulary list can be as large as you like, the entire english language can be handled if you so wish.
+The rabuses are defined simply by drawing the shapes as a series of ordered numbers in a defintion file separated by blank lines.
+A rabus file might look like
 ```
 1
 2